pbustos97/CMPE-281-Project-2/README.md

 - How to setup repository for testing
   - (Code should not be using third party packages)
   - Create two Lambda functions with any name
-  - Copy and Paste the code in the `receipt_sales_tax.py` file into the default Lambda function of one of the created Lambdas
+  - Copy and Paste the code in the `sales_tax/receipt_sales_tax.py` file into the default Lambda function of one of the created Lambdas
-    - This file inside of the Lambda console should be called lambda_handler.py
+    - This file inside of the Lambda console should be called lambda_function.py
   - Upload all the common .py files from the common folder to the Lambda console folder containing the file lambda_handler.py
   - Copy and Paste the code in the `lex-register-user.py` file into the other created Lambda
   - When creating a test for the Rekognition Lambda, make sure that the 'category', file', and 'userId' query parameters are in the test.
+(Formatted from the `apigateway-aws-proxy-test`)
     - This is important for the Rekognition Lambda to work
   - When creating a test for the Lex Lambda, make sure that Lex is properly set up first.
     - Use the v1 console of Lex in order to create the chatbot.